|Creating a new segment|

 See the articles listed below for different rule types to find out more about the options for each rule and data type.

 As you build the rule, the subheading at the top of the form will update with a summary of the rule.
 When happy, click OK.
 This will take you back to the main segment building page.

-Click Save & continue to save the rule, or rollover the rule to highlight it and access the options bar to the right.
+Click Save & continue to save the rule, or rollover the rule to highlight it and access the rule's toolbar.

 4. Group rules together (AND/OR)

 As you add rules to your segment, they'll build up.
 So, when you've added these rules -

 - Data field 'GENDER' must be equal to 'Female'; and

 - then only contacts that satisfy both conditions will be found in the segment.
 Female contacts that have opened campaigns will not be in the segment, and nor will male contacts that haven't opened any campaign.

 If you want your segment to include contacts that match any (and not necessarily all) of the rules, then click the toggle to OR (you can also click the heading of the group to toggle this).

 By dragging in new AND or OR groups from the left-hand menu, you can mix them to form complex segments.
 For example, by mixing rules and groups you could build a segment that finds all contacts whose state is Florida, but will also find additional contacts whose state is Georgia or Alabama with data indicating that they will travel out of state.
 That segment would look like this.